georgeunidev/supersniper_pancakeswap_uniswap/README.md

 * `YOUR_ACCOUNT_PRIVATE_KEY`
 * `SLIPPAGE`

-:white_check_mark: open terminal/bash/shell at your bot directory and run `node start.js` command.
+:white_check_mark: open terminal/bash/shell at your bot directory and run `node supersniper.js` command.
 If you have some problems, try to rerun it

-## Warnings:
-:warning:
-PLEASE DO NOT SHARE YOU PRIVATE KEY WITH ANYBODY, YOU CAN LOSE ALL YOUR CREDITS FROM YOUR ACCOUNT
-:warning:

-:warning:
-also, remember 80% of new shitcoins are SCAM and make a responsible decision whether to buy coin or not
-:warning:

 ## Most asked questions:

 Please for more details read the "Guidebook.pdf"

-## Gratitudes for the donations:
-estella - 0.02 ETH

-miiiilktea421 - 0.01 BNB

-leanna613 - 0.02 BNB

-## Feedback:
-I would be grateful for your feedback and bot improvements proposals, you can contact me by email:
-`cryptocandy421@gmail.com`

-## Your thanks:
-BOT is free-to-use, but you are welcome to appreciate my work :relaxed:

-ETH - 0x0e28B965b3DdeE01676662cbE0B9BEfc04e6d223

-BNB - 0x0e28B965b3DdeE01676662cbE0B9BEfc04e6d223